-Detection Trees: Research conducted by the U.S. Forest Service and Michigan State University has shown that EAB beetles are more attracted to stress trees and prefer to lay their eggs on trees that are weak versus trees that are healthy effective girdling of an ash tree includes the following methods:
+Detection Trees10: Detection trees are one of the most effective tools available in surveying for EAB.
+Unfortunately, this method also destroys the ash tree that is used.
+Research conducted by the U.S. Forest Service and Michigan State University has shown that EAB beetles are more attracted to stressed trees and prefer to lay their eggs on trees that are weak versus trees that are healthy effective girdling of an ash tree includes the following methods:

-- Choose a tree between 4"-12" DBH - Make two parallel cuts in the tree approximately 8" apart (using chainsaw or drawknife) - The cuts should completely encircle the trunk - Remove the bark and phloem (spongy tissue just beneath the bark) between the two cuts
+- Choose a tree between 4"-12" DBH - Make two parallel cuts in the tree approximately 8" apart (using chainsaw or drawknife) - The cuts should completely encircle the trunk as removing the bark from only a portion of the base of the tree is not as effective. - Remove the bark and phloem (spongy tissue just beneath the bark) between the two cuts.